-Is 2025 a Bad Year To Retire?
+Is 2025 a Bad Year To Retire With the Stock Market in the Dumps?

 If you were planning to retire in 2025, recent economic developments may give you pause.
 After all, who wants to exit the workforce with less money to spend in retirement?
 Especially since it can easily last over twenty years.

-Against that backdrop, 2025 may seem like a bad year to retire, but whether that’s true for you comes down to how much you’ve saved, where you draw money from in retirement and how much you plan to spend during your golden years.
+Against that backdrop, 2025 may seem like a terrible year to retire, but whether that’s true for you comes down to how much you’ve saved, where you draw money from in retirement and how much you plan to spend during your golden years.

 Sign up for Kiplinger’s Free E-Newsletters